 It all started when I went into the laundry room, not to do laundry, of course, but it’s where the beer fridge is.
 Just as I was about to open the fridge door, I saw something large and ugly out of the corner of my eye.

+Now, in my early days after arriving here in Australia I think I would have cruelly and painfully ended this arachnid’s life by spraying him with Raid, the insect equivalent of sulphuric acid.
 But today, as I always used to do in England, I went to grab my glass and piece of card to capture him humanely.
 The only difference between here and England is my glass is bigger.

 He wasn’t easy to catch, as I stood on the stall and stretched towards him, he dropped to the floor.
 He landed just to the left of my beer fridge and if he’d had any sense, he would have crawled right under it.
 But no!
 As I have found with most spiders, if you stare at them they stand still.

 So I stared at him, and he stared at me.
 We stared at each other.
 With his eyes fixed on mine and with the speed of a Wild West gunslinger (sort of) I swiftly placed the glass over his head.

 Is the Huntsman spider dangerous?

 Yes, if you are an insect or maybe even a small lizard or gecko.
 They sometimes even eat cockroaches; in my book that makes him a good guy!
 But harmful to humans?
 No. A bite from a Huntsman spider on a human may cause some local swelling and a little bit of pain, but it would be gone within a day or two.
 But the Huntsman is very timid and way too scared of humans.

 So in reality, they look far more frightening than they are.
 And that, in many ways, is the problem.
+Beware!
 These spiders can grow larger than the size of adult human hand, with hairy legs too, so yes, they look scary.
 And they like hiding in little small spaces.